-Ramen?!
+Ramen?
 In Barcelona?!
-YES 🙂 Here comes the top 5+1 list of the best ramen places in Barcelona based on our preferences. 😋
+YES 🙂 Here comes the top 5+1 list of where to eat Ramen in Barcelona with the best ramen places in town based on our preferences. 😋

 Yes, I know.
 If you come to Barcelona, normally you want to enjoy the Catalan food, some Jamón, the rices, the tapas, occasionally some pinchos, the variety of cod dishes, calçots, gambas, some bravas of course, and so on.
 And it absolutely makes sense.
 What then, if you are having enough of all of these and you would desire something less obvious?
 This article is for you then! 😉

 First of all we need to admit that even if Barcelona is a super cosmopolitan and international place with a lot of tourists and foreign communities from all over the world, and their influence on the food culture is clearly present, no one would think that this beautiful city is playing such a strong role in the ramen league.

 We have dedicated the last cca.
 3-4 months of discovering the best ramen places in Barcelona.
 I need to admit that we haven’t found any place where the ramen was below average.
 Of course, we have also found our favorite spots where we often went back since then and still now if we hear about any newly opened place, we kind of running to taste them.
 There are many places and this list is made based on some personal preferences, and very much incomplete.

 - All below listed places are in the heart of Barcelona city, so you don’t need to go far.

 - I could find vegetarian ramen option in all places, in some of them even vegan!

 - They are very strong in design, authentic pictures, Japanese pop culture elements, still cozy interior.